 The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act), and the Anti-Money Laundering and Counter-Terrorism Financing Rules (AML/CTF Rules) aim to prevent money laundering and the financing of terrorism by imposing a number of obligations on the financial sector, gambling sector, remittance (money transfer) services, bullion dealers and other professionals or businesses (known as ‘reporting entities’) that provide particular services (known as ‘designated services’).
 These obligations include collecting and verifying certain ‘know your customer’ (KYC) information about a customer's identity when providing those services.

-The Healthcare Identifiers Service (operated by Chief Executive, Medicare) issues unique identifiers to all individuals who receive healthcare in Australia.
-The aim is to help healthcare providers accurately communicate information with each other and identify and access patient records in the personally controlled electronic health (eHealth) record system.
+The Healthcare Identifiers Service (operated by Medicare) issues unique identifiers to all individuals who receive healthcare in Australia.
+The aim is to help healthcare providers accurately communicate information with each other and identify and access patient records in the My Health Record system.

 Medicare and pharmaceutical benefits